7th November 2020

 Entry for the Diploma in Orthopaedic Massage and Manipulation is the Diploma in Advanced Remedial Massage.
 Anyone who has completed this Diploma with a different school will be required to complete a revision weekend on the spine prior to the commencement of the course, plus a minimum of 2 shadow sessions, with case studies at West Linton.
 There will be no cost attached to the shadowing but the weekend will be an additional cost of £210.00.
 Students unsure of eligibility should contact the School for further guidance.

-The course will be run at West Linton, 10/15 minutes south of the Edinburgh City Bypass.
+The course will be run at Carlops Village Hall, Carlops on the A702 (15 minutes south of Edinburgh City Bypass) and at West Linton, (20 minutes south of the Edinburgh City Bypass).

 For those requiring accommodation there are 2 options: Peggyslea and Patieshill Bed and Breakfasts.
 Patieshill is within easy walking distance of the Hall and is the cheaper of the two, whilst Peggyslea is a bit more spacious, but more expensive and about a mile away.